 Patan Ka Patola or Patola Silk

 The Patola silk saris of Patan are considered one of the best examples of traditional workmanship.
 The double ikat designs of Patola is traditionally made in silk and trademark of this area.
-The design is intricate and skill workmanship required to make the sarees.
+The design is intricate and skilled workmanship required to make the sarees.
 Due to the difficulty and time-consuming process of making, these Patola saris are very expensive.
 Once upon a time, these saris were worn by the women of royal and aristocratic families only.

 We visited a Patola sari making unit and the owner told us Patan ka Patola’s history.
 The weaving of Patola saris is guarded by family tradition and they don’t teach the art to people outside the family.
 Nowadays there are only 3 families in Patan, who make these traditional saris with double ikat design.